Costs of the WFI Fellowship

 WFI Fellowship Application Requirements

-Both US and foreign nationals may apply to the WFI International Fellowship program, but visa, insurance, and salary requirements may differ.
-ALL applicants must submit the WFI Application and current resume to be considered for the program.
+Both US and foreign nationals may apply to the WFI International Fellowship Program, but visa, insurance, and salary requirements may differ.
+ALL applicants must submit the WFI Application Form (Downloadable Fellowship Application or Fellowship Online Application Form), current resume, and two letters of recommendation to be considered for the program.

 US Citizens / Green Card Holders

 US citizens and Green Card holders do not require a visa or visa interview, so they will not need to pay any visa fees.
 US citizens and Green Card holders will be required to show proof of health insurance coverage for the entire duration of their fellowship.